GenesisFan64/Shinrinx-MARS/README.md

 - SH2's DMA locks Palette (HW bug I found, or probably did something wrong): If transfering indexed-palette data to SuperVDP's Palette using DMA, the first transfer will work, then the DMA will get locked, both Source and Destination areas can't be rewritten
 - PWM's sound limit (for each channel: Left and Right) is $3FF, not $FFF mentioned in the docs

-A prebuilt binary is located in the /out folder (rom_mars.bin) for testing, works on any Genesis/MD flashcart WITH the 32X already inserted, If it doesn't boot: it probably broke during coding, ROM is for NTSC systems, can be played on PAL but with the
+A prebuilt binary is located in the /out folder (rom_mars.bin) for testing, works on any Genesis/MD flashcart WITH the 32X already inserted, If it doesn't boot: it probably broke during coding, ROM is for NTSC systems, can be played on PAL but with slowdown.

 For more info check the official hardware manual (32X Hardware Manual.pdf)